will vs living will will vs living will

 Legal Implications

 A will becomes legally effective after the testator’s death, detailing asset distribution and appointing an executor.
 It simplifies probate, helping ensure the deceased’s wishes are honored.
-Conversely, a living will takes effect while the individual is alive but incapacitated, directing medical care decisions.
+Conversely, a living will take effect while the individual is alive but incapacitated, directing medical care decisions.
 Courts enforce both documents, but their scopes differ: a will handles property and guardianship, while a living will addresses healthcare preferences.

 Activation Conditions